Cross-Loss Influence Functions to Explain Deep Network Representations: RELATED WORK

-Researchers have also explored approaches to explainability, such as explanation-by-example \citep{caruana1999case}, in which a model returns a relevant sample for each classification. \citet{koh2017understanding} introduced the \emph{influence function} to deep networks as a means of discovering the effects of each training example on the final prediction of a deep network.
-With this approach, researchers can identify the most explanatory samples for a network's test-time reasoning on a given data point.
-The approach of \citet{brunet2018understanding} extends influence functions to GloVe \citep{pennington2014glove}; however, this method is not generally applicable to explainability in deep learning with separate training and testing objectives, as the approach is designed specifically for GloVe embeddings with co-occurrence matrix rather than neural networks with arbitrary pre-training objectives.
-Similarly, \citet{han-etal-2020-explaining} apply the influence function to supervised sentiment analysis and natural language inference tasks, again being classification tasks with matched train and test objectives.
+In large datasets, finding relevant samples for explanation is not a trivial task, as similarity metrics reveal related data but not explanatory data. \citet{koh2017understanding} introduced the \emph{influence function} to deep networks as a means of discovering the magnitude of each training sample's impact on a deep network's final prediction for an unseen test case.
+The approach of \citet{brunet2018understanding} extends influence functions to GloVe~\citep{pennington2014glove}; however, this method is designed specifically for GloVe embeddings with co-occurrence matrix rather than neural networks with arbitrary pre-training objectives. \citet{han-etal-2020-explaining} apply the influence function to supervised sentiment analysis and natural language inference tasks, again being classification tasks with matched train and test objectives.
 Finally, \citet{pmlr-v108-barshan20a} introduce a normalization scheme for influence functions to improve robustness to outliers.
-Our work is distinct in that we are the first to generalize influence functions to mismatched train and test objectives.

-Our approach provides the novel capability to use influence functions with different train and test loss functions, enabling us to take a model trained without supervision, such as a Word2Vec model, and explain of between word embeddings.
+Our work is unique in that we are the first to generalize influence functions to mismatched training and testing loss functions.
+Our approach enables researchers to take a model trained without supervision, such as deep unsupervised learning \citep{xie2016unsupervised} or word embedding models, and explain relationships between embeddings.

-\paragraph{Bias in Word Embeddings} Word embeddings have emerged as the new standard for representing language for neural networks, and are therefore ubiquitous in language-based systems.
-A standard approach to learn these embeddings is Word2Vec \citep{mikolov2013distributed,mikolov2013efficient} which transforms words from one-hot dictionary indices into compact, information-rich vectors.
-Research has shown that Word2Vec embeddings capture a word's ``meaning''~\citep{levy2014linguistic}, and recent models, e.g. transformers \citep{devlin2018bert}, enable this meaning to be context-specific.
-Word embeddings offer powerful representations of words are used in everyday settings from search \citep{nalisnick2016improving} and knowledge discovery \citep{tshitoyan2019unsupervised} to speech recognition \citep{bengio2014word} and more \citep{bakarov2018survey}.
+\paragraph{Bias in Word Embeddings} Word embeddings have emerged as a standard for representing language in neural networks, and are therefore ubiquitous in language-based systems.
+A standard approach to learn these embeddings is Word2Vec~\citep{mikolov2013efficient} which transforms words from one-hot dictionary indices into information-rich vectors.
+Research has shown that Word2Vec embeddings capture a word's meaning and offer powerful representations of words used in many settings~\citep{bakarov2018survey}.
+Transformer-based models, such as BERT \citep{devlin2018bert}, build contextual sequence representations by applying attention mechanisms to word-embeddings, leveraging information in the embeddings.